kvibber/share-classicly/README.md

 ## TODO

+* Verify defaults on new installation.
-- Add to ClassicPress plugin directory.
+* Submit to ClassicPress plugin directory.

 ## Changelog

 ### [0.2] - 2024-11-11

 * Code cleanup, use translatable text.
+* Add option for whether to show on posts, pages or both.

 ### [0.1pre] - 2024-10-31